OfficeDev/office-js-docs-reference/docs/manifest/action.md

 - Mail 1.0
 - Mail 1.1

-For more information, see [Version overrides in the manifest](/office/dev/add-ins/develop/add-in-manifests#version-overrides-in-the-manifest).
+For more information, see [Version overrides in the add-in only manifest](/office/dev/add-ins/develop/xml-manifest-overview#version-overrides-in-the-manifest).

 **Associated with these requirement sets**: